Aakash Repeater Courses

 Mitochondria, Golgi Complex, ER, etc. disappear in the prophase.

-Nuclear membrane starts to fall apart during the prophase.
+The nuclear membrane starts to fall apart during the prophase.

-Chromosomes become clearly visible in the prophase.
+Chromosomes become visible in the prophase.

 Telophase -